cloudmesh/classes/_sources/lesson/prg/python.rst.txt

 This tutorial introduces the reader informally to the basic concepts and features of the Python language and system.
 It helps to have a Python interpreter handy for hands-on experience, but all examples are self-contained, so the tutorial can be read off-line as well.
+At the end of this lesson you will be able to:

+- use Python
+- use the interactive Python interface
+- understand the basic syntax of Python
+- write and run Python programs stored in a file
+- have an overview of the standard library
+- install Python libraries using ``pyenv`` or ``virtualenv``

 This tutorial does not attempt to be comprehensive and cover every single feature, or even every commonly used feature.
 Instead, it